 FPUC proposes an increase in the ASL from 45 to 50 years.
 This is slightly higher than the industry average, but is within reason, since the company has vintages in the account dating back to 1959.
-No other changes are proposed.
+We approve the proposed increase.
+No other changes have been proposed.